 Social media is also a great, low-cost way to advertise your employer brand throughout the recruitment process.
 For example, Facebook allows businesses to post and advertise open positions directly on their company page.
 Twitter or Snapchat ads can help showcase company culture and prompt talent to apply for a job directly from their phone.
 Additionally, using these channels to source talent allows you attract higher quality candidates because followers of your brand’s profiles are likely to already have an interest in your industry and a firm grasp on your company culture.

 Always check with your current employees to see if they know someone who would be right for an open position.
-This is the easiest way to minimize time-to-hire because it cuts out search time and skips straight to the interview process.
+This is the easiest way to minimize time-to-hire because it cuts out search time and skips straight to the interview stage.
 Encourage employees to share your job postings and offer incentives for bringing in quality candidates to help boost excitement about bringing new people on board.

 Consider hiring any internal candidates who may be eligible and could benefit from a potential employee development opportunity.
 Stay in-the-know about employees who are interested in making lateral or vertical moves in the company by having managers schedule regular goal reviews with their subordinates.
-Keeping your finger on the pulse of employee aspirations will help you best leverage the candidate pipeline already on your team.
+Keeping your finger on the pulse of employee aspirations will help you best leverage the talent already on your team.
 It will also create a culture where staff feels respected and heard, a key component in reducing turnover rates.

-Further increase candidate satisfaction by considering your employees’ needs as people and designing benefits and perks packages with this knowledge in mind.
-While opting into a higher-coverage insurance option may seem pricey at first, it may save money in the long-run by keeping employees with your company for significantly longer spans.
+Further increase satisfaction by considering your employees’ needs as people and designing benefits and perks packages with this knowledge in mind.
+While opting into a higher-coverage insurance option may seem pricy at first, it may save money in the long-run by keeping employees with your company for significantly longer spans.
 Even cost-free options, such as allowing for flexible work hours or occasional work from home time, may have a major impact on reducing your recruitment costs.